 This argues that the effect of bilingual education has a greater impact on the production of DOM than receptive knowledge.
-Intuitively, children in DLI produce texts and interact in Spanish more frequently than monolingually-educated children.
+Intuitively, children in DLI produce texts and interact in Spanish more frequently than monolingually educated children.
 However, previous studies have shown that HSs use English frequently during Spanish instruction (Babino and Stewart 2017; Hamman 2018; Potowski 2004).
-Moreover, frequency of production in the HL is deterministic in young children’s command of Spanish (see Goldin 2021 regarding subject-verb agreement and BLINDED concerning null subjects), such that those students who produce in Spanish more frequently show stronger knowledge of morphosyntactic structures.
+Moreover, frequency of production in the HL is deterministic in young children’s command of Spanish (see Goldin 2021 regarding subject–verb agreement and Sánchez et al., 2023 concerning null subjects) such that those students who produce in Spanish more frequently show stronger knowledge of morphosyntactic structures.
 Together, these findings suggest that DLI does provide participants with the chance to produce in the HL, which has a material impact on acquisition in the present study.
 However, it is likely that those participants who produce more frequently in Spanish than others—that is, who do produce frequently in Spanish—benefit more from such DLI than others.
 If so, this implies that input is a necessary but insufficient condition for HL maintenance, as argued in second language acquisition research (e.g., Swain 1993), which is a claim that is underscored by the productive-receptive asymmetry in this study.
 Future research that measures the frequency of input and output separately is necessary to disentangle the relative impact of each.

 The second research question targeted the roles of frequency of use and proficiency, which comprise proxies to current HL exposure (López Otero and Jimenez 2022; Giancaspro and Sánchez 2021), on individual HSs’ rates of production and selection of DOM with animate and specific direct objects.
 In alignment with previous research on DOM with bilingual children and adults, it was anticipated that both would account for the production and selection of this structure.
 However, only proficiency affected speakers’ knowledge, particularly in production.
 This finding is still compatible with Putnam and Sánchez’s (2013) approach to HL acquisition that emphasizes experience with and exposure to the HL, as they argue that production is more susceptible to exposure effects than receptive knowledge.
 This finding also supports Sánchez’s (2019) claim that HSs may have a bilingual alignment that reflects innovative production tendencies due to patterns of use and exposure while underlying receptive knowledge remains (more) stable.
 However, the absence of an effect for frequency of use in any of the statistical models differs from previous experiments that have found that this variable accounts for differences in language use between speakers (e.g., Dracos and Requena 2022; Martínez Vera et al. 2023; Montrul and Sánchez-Walker 2013; Perez-Cortes 2016; Solano-Escobar and Cuza 2023).

 The third research question assessed whether age would modulate participants’ command of Spanish DOM with animate and specific direct objects.
-It was hypothesized that participants in the seventh/eighth- grade group would produce and select DOM in this context more consistently than HSs in the fifth grade, which was observed in the overall findings and in the receptive data, but not with production.
+It was hypothesized that participants in the seventh/eighth grade group would produce and select DOM in this context more consistently than HSs in the fifth grade, which was observed in the overall findings and the receptive data, but not with production.
 These findings differ from Guijarro-Fuentes and Marinis’ (2011) and Guijarro-Fuentes et al.’s (2017) studies with teenagers, since the growth in the present study took place at a similar age range as that of the participants in their experiment.